Diplodocidae: Classification

 Diplodocidae was the third name given to what is now recognized as the single family of long-necked, whip-tailed sauropods.
 Edward Drinker Cope named the family Amphicoeliidae in 1878 for his genus Amphicoelias, sometimes considered a diplodocid.
 However, the name Amphicoeliidae did not come into wider use and was not used in the scientific literature after 1899, making it a nomen oblitum ("forgotten name") according to the ICZN, preventing it from displacing the name Diplodocidae as a senior synonym.
 More recent studies have also shown that Amphicoelias itself does not belong to this family, but is instead a more primitive diplodocoid.
 A similar situation occurred for the family name Atlantosauridae, named by Othniel Charles Marsh in 1877, and which Hay argued had priority over Amphicoelidae.
 George Olshevsky declared Atlantosauridae a nomen oblitum in 1991, though scientists such as Steel and Nowinski had treated Atlantosauridae as a valid name as late as 1971, and the former even added a subfamily, Atlantosaurinae.

 Some dinosaurs have been considered diplodocids in the past but have not been found to be members of that group in later, larger analyses of the family's relationships.
 Australodocus, for example, was initially described as a diplodocid, but may actually have been a Macronarian.
 Amphicoelias was traditionally considered a diplodocid due to its similar anatomy, but phylogenetic studies showed it to be a more basal member of the Diplodocoidea.

 The relationships of species within Diplodocidae has also been subject to frequent revision.
 A study by Lovelace, Hartman and Wahl in 2008 found that Suuwassea and Supersaurus were relatives of Apatosaurus, within the subfamily Apatosaurinae.
 However, a subsequent analysis by Whitlock in 2011 showed that Supersaurus is slightly closer to Diplodocus than to Apatosaurus, and that Suuwassea is actually a primitive dicraeosaurid.

 The subfamily Diplodocinae, was erected to include Diplodocus and its closest relatives, including Barosaurus.
 The Portuguese Dinheirosaurus and the African Tornieria have also been identified as close relatives of Diplodocus by some authors.

 Cladogram of the Diplodocidae after Tschopp, Mateus, and Benson (2015).

 Evolution and biogeography

 Diplodocids probably evolved in North America, where most diplodocid fossils are found.
 However, diplodocids have been found on most continents, including South America, Europe, and Africa.
 Diplodocids and their close relatives, dicraeosaurids, must have diverged from each other by the time the earliest known dicraeosaurid, Lingwulong, appears in the fossil record.
 Lingwulong was originally thought to be possibly as old as Early Jurassic, but is now considered to date to the late Middle Jurassic.

+Most diplodocids lived during the Jurassic period, but they survived into the Early Cretaceous, at least in Africa and South America.
+An unnamed diplodocid is known from the Kirkwood Formation of South Africa.
+Leinkupal laticauda is from the Bajada Colorada Formation of Argentina, and indeterminate diplodocid material is known from the nearby Mulichinco Formation of similar age.